hicksey-makes/png_to_html/README.md

 Convert a PNG file into HTML (clickable links) utilizing Adobe Illustrator and CSS Grid [hypothetical job].

-# Steps Involved
+## Steps Involved
 * Section the png image into css and svg created portions.
-* Use adobe illustrator to create an SVG of said portion (the brand icon).
+* Use adobe illustrator to create an SVG of the brand icon.
 * Find like fonts to match the png image.
-* Write html, and use css grid for positioning and styling of other elements.
+* Write HTML, and use CSS grid for positioning and styling of other elements.
-* Position the SVG underneath the html/css code.
+* Position the SVG underneath the CSS grid code.